-Click here for more photos from the Face To Face exhibition.
+Click here for more images from Face To Face

 CMA’s Permanent Collection was established in 1990, when the museum sent letters to hundreds of countries seeking children’s artwork.
 The bulk of CMA’s collection was gathered in the weeks that followed, as hundreds of packages of children’s work arrive from all over the world.
 The collection is now comprised of work from as far away as China, Pakistan, Argentina, Ethiopia, Russia, and Senegal, and as close a Harlem, Chinatown and the Lower East Side.

 This exhibition seeks to demonstrate the ways in which each young artist has rendered themselves or others; viewed together, the exhibition represents the diversity of self-expression and identity of children across the world and over time.